Southern Railway 630: Second excursion service

-In 1999, Norfolk Southern donated No. 630 to TVRM, and over the next 12 years, the locomotive was overhauled and restored at a cost of almost $700,000.
+In 1999, SOU's successor, Norfolk Southern (NS) donated No. 630 to TVRM, and over the next 12 years, the locomotive was overhauled and restored at a cost of almost $700,000.
 This was one of the most extensive steam locomotive overhauls as it required massive repairs to its frame, running gear, and boiler along with the flues and superheaters replaced.
-No. 630 was also given a newly welded smokebox and a new tender, which was originally behind Southern Railway No. 4501 and replaced No. 630's original tender, which was in very poor condition to be rebuilt.
+No. 630 was also given a newly welded smokebox and a larger tender originally used behind No. 4501, as the former's original tender was in very poor condition to be rebuilt.
 The locomotive returned to operating service on March 14, 2011, and kicked off the 21st Century Steam program instituted by Norfolk Southern.

 For four years, No. 630 has pulled many public and private excursions throughout the eastern United States for the 21st Century Steam program in Alabama, Georgia, Kentucky, North Carolina, Ohio, South Carolina, Tennessee, Virginia, and West Virginia.
 It also visited the North Carolina Transportation Museum in Spencer, North Carolina, two times in 2012 and 2013.
 By late 2015, Norfolk Southern had officially discontinued their steam program, although No. 630 continues regular operations, hauling the Missionary Ridge Local excursions at TVRM on weekends and occasionally double heads with No. 4501 for the Summerville Steam Special to Summerville, Georgia.

+On March 12-13, 2018, Nos.
+630 and 4501 participated in Lerro Productions' Southern Railway photo charter, where they haul a mixed freight train consist at the TVRM section on the former day and the Summerville branch line on the latter day.
+In August 2023, TVRM operated No. 630 on the weekend Evening Ridge Runner excursions, which ran between TVRM's Grand Junction Station and the Soule Shop during evening times.
+On November 3, 2025, No. 630 was taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.